meladawy/drupal-stickynav/README.txt

 Install
 -------
-1) Put the module directory into sites/all/modules folder in your Drupal installation.
+1) Put the module directory into modules folder in your Drupal installation.

 2) Enable the module in admin/modules or using drush